 Documents available for review and comment:

 The NCA was once known as the Fort Stanton Military Reservation.
 In 1855, the U.S. Army established Fort Stanton as an Infantry and Cavalry post in the east-central New Mexico Territory to protect settlers in the region.
 The historic fort and its buildings are managed by the New Mexico State Monuments Division, Museum of New Mexico.
 The lands surrounding the fort are managed by the BLM.
-Within the NCA is Fort Stanton Cave, at 19.33 miles, the third longest cave in New Mexico, and 33rd longest cave in the U.S., and the largest cave managed by the BLM.
+Within the NCA is Fort Stanton Cave, at over 26 miles, the third longest cave in New Mexico, the 20th longest cave in the U.S., the 76th longest in the world, and the largest cave managed by the BLM.
 This cave was explored by soldiers posted at the fort as evidenced by their inscriptions, units and dates within the cave.
 Visit www.fortstanton.org to learn more about the area's history.

 Snowy River is a significant passage within Fort Stanton Cave.
 In 2001, this large diameter passage was discovered after over 30 years of cavers investigating strong air flows coming through breakdown in the cave.
 Snowy River receives its name from a bright white crystal calcite formation covering the bottom of the passage.
 Snowy River is the longest cave formation in the world.
 Today, approximately nine miles of previously unknown passage have been mapped, without reaching the end.
 Exploration continues in a “science first, survey-as-you-go” manner.